-Isoenzyme analysis is used to verify the species of origin.
+Species verification by Isoenzymology-Isoenzyme analysis is used to verify the species of origin.
 Isoenzyme specimens are differentiated based on electrophoretic properties.
-Distribution patterns of a group of enzymes are characteristic of a particular species, which simultaneously confirms the species identity and reveals contamination by another line of different species.
-A protocol may be found in Culture of Animal Cells: A Manual of Basic Technique by R. Ian Freshney, 5th ed.
-Pp. 275 - 278.
+Distribution patterns of a group of enzymes are characteristic of a particular species which simultaneously confirms the species identity and reveals contamination by another line of different species.
+Isoenzyme testing is available in a kit format (Authentikit[TM] system) from the company Innovative Chemistry (www.authentikit.com) and a detailed protocol may also be found in Culture of Animal Cells: A Manual of Basic Technique by R. Ian Freshney, 5th ed.
+Pp. 275 - 278 (ATCC[®] Catalog number 30-3001).